softlayer/softlayer-python/README.md

 ## Metadata

-We harness several metadata tags using GitHub's [repository metadata](http://help.github.com/articles/repository-metadata-on-github-pages) feature --- albeit not all of them for a number of reasons.
+We harness several metadata tags using GitHub's [repository metadata](http://help.github.com/articles/repository-metadata-on-github-pages) feature, albeit not all of them for a number of reasons.

 Below is a list of metadata tags we use.